jeffhowarth/cartographic-modeling/src/problems/area.md

 2. Load the tasks module.
 3. Define a SUBJECT.
     1. Load feature collection from address.
-    2. Use the address for parcels owned by college (data.college.fc_address).
+    2. Use the address for parcels owned by college (data.cadastre.college.fc_address).
     3. Inspect the properties of the feature collection.
         1. Print the number of objects in the collection.
 (A)
 4. Calculate area of each SUBJECT feature.